scerioli/Global-Preferences-Survey/Article/Article.md

 ## Introduction

+This study reproduces the results of the article @FH and partially its supplementary material.

 Gender differences are nowadays extensively used as arguments and counter-arguments for decision and policy making, and these differences concerning the economic behaviors (such risk taking, patience, or altruism, for instance) are being studied both in economics and in psychology. *we need a citation here*

 One of the problems common for many experiments in social sciences is the lack of large and heterogeneous data-sets that can be used to check for such differences reducing some of the bias induced, for example, by having students or specific sets of people interviewed.